 Winskill’s coming on apace: Bob’s laid the underfloor heating in the limecrete foundations and the steel frame’s in place.
 The glass walls arrive later this week, and then he’ll get the solar tiles on.
 They’ll be topping off in no time at all.

+Perhaps the last night of the half term holiday was not the best time for a sleepover, but Grace Merryweather and Rose Wood had a brilliant time!
 They told stories and listened to music, they danced and sang and talked about their god: Justin Bieber.
 They baked chocolate coconut squares, and then scoffed them with crisps at midnight.
 And they made garlands of paper flowers, with which they adorned each other.

 Meanwhile, having heard some highly disturbing noises whilst walking in the Estate’s arboretum, Simon shinned up a bael tree, where he stayed until dawn, picking off the leaves and praying for salvation.